 - Individuals who come from a social, cultural, or educational environment such as that found in certain rural or inner-city environments that have demonstrably and recently directly inhibited the individual from obtaining the knowledge, skills, and abilities necessary to develop and participate in a research career.

-Students eligible can be from any major but must be rising sophomores (completed sophomore year of classes, entering summer prior to junior-year classes) or rising juniors, have a 3.0 GPA, and be American Citizens or Permanent Residents of the United States.
+Eligible students can be from any major but must be undergraduates who are rising sophomores or rising juniors, have a minimum 3.0 GPA, and be American Citizens or Permanent Residents of the United States.